Driftrotor/Voron_V-SUB_0-70/README.md

 ![Render-2](https://github.com/Driftrotor/Voron_V-SUB_0-70/assets/91290219/c8920176-cbb8-4d4b-a38c-5cadf6a56cdc)

  After seeing SUB 0 on a Video at the RMRRF I knew i had to build one!
-Tgis led me down the rabit hole of creating the CAD work to make the build possible and for others to also enjoy.
+THis led me down the rabit hole of creating the CAD work to make the build possible and for others to also enjoy.

  For this I chose to go slightly bigger with the build volume coming in at a whopping 42 x 42 x 42mm